view7677/java-interview-questions/pages/Threads.md

 ####  23. Are you aware of preemptive scheduling and time slicing?

-Answer.
 In preemptive scheduling, the highest priority thread executes until it enters into the waiting or dead state.

 In time slicing, a thread executes for a certain predefined time and then enters runnable pool.
 Than thread can enter running state when selected by thread scheduler.

 ####  24. What are daemon threads?

-Answer.Daemon threads are low priority threads which runs intermittently in background for doing garbage collection.
+Daemon threads are low priority threads which runs intermittently in background for doing garbage collection.

- 12 Few salient features of daemon() threads>
+>12 Few salient features of daemon() threads>

-Thread scheduler schedules these threads only when CPU is idle.
+1. Thread scheduler schedules these threads only when CPU is idle.

-Daemon threads are service oriented threads, they serves all other threads.
+2. Daemon threads are service oriented threads, they serves all other threads.

-These threads are created before user threads are created and die after all other user threads dies.
+3. These threads are created before user threads are created and die after all other user threads dies.

-Priority of daemon threads is always 1 (i.e. MIN_PRIORITY).
+4. Priority of daemon threads is always 1 (i.e. MIN_PRIORITY).

-User created threads are non daemon threads.
+5. User created threads are non daemon threads.

-JVM can exit when only daemon threads exist in system.
+6. JVM can exit when only daemon threads exist in system.

-we can use isDaemon() method to check whether thread is daemon thread or not.
+7. we can use isDaemon() method to check whether thread is daemon thread or not.

-we can use setDaemon(boolean on) method to make any user method a daemon thread.
+8. we can use setDaemon(boolean on) method to make any user method a daemon thread.

-If setDaemon(boolean on) is called on thread after calling start() method than IllegalThreadStateException is thrown.
+9. If setDaemon(boolean on) is called on thread after calling start() method than IllegalThreadStateException is thrown.

-You may like to see how daemon threads work, for that you can use VisualVM or jStack.
+10. You may like to see how daemon threads work, for that you can use VisualVM or jStack.
 I have provided Thread dumps over there which shows daemon threads which were intermittently running in background.

-Some of the daemon threads which intermittently run in background are >
+11. Some of the daemon threads which intermittently run in background are

-"RMI TCP Connection(3)-10.175.2.71" daemon"RMI TCP Connection(idle)" daemon"RMI Scheduler(0)" daemon"C2 CompilerThread1" daemon
+    1. "RMI TCP Connection(3)-10.175.2.71" daemon"RMI TCP Connection(idle)" daemon"RMI Scheduler(0)" daemon"C2 CompilerThread1" daemon

-"GC task thread#0 (ParallelGC)"
+    2. "GC task thread#0 (ParallelGC)"

-####  25. Why suspend() and resume() methods are deprecated?
+####  25. Why `suspend()` and `resume()` methods are deprecated?

-Answer.Suspend() method is deadlock prone.
+Suspend() method is deadlock prone.
 If the target thread holds a lock on object when it is suspended, no thread can lock this object until the target thread is resumed.
 If the thread that would resume the target thread attempts to lock this monitor prior to calling resume, it results in deadlock formation.

 These deadlocksare generally called Frozen processes.